xsolla/pay-station-sdk/README.md

    * Get all payment methods, including saved accounts.
    * Use a country token if it hasn't been passed yet.
    * regular - list of available payment methods sorted according to relevance.
-   * quick - list of available quick payment methods like Google and Apple Pay buttons.
+   * quick - list of available quick payment methods, e.g., Google and Apple Pay buttons.
    * saved - list of saved user payment accounts.
-   * balance - special payment method for users that has an Xsolla balance.
+   * balance - special payment method for users that have an Xsolla balance.
 Null if the balance is not sufficient for the payment.
    */
   getMethods(country?: string): Promise<{
     regular: PaymentMethod[];